 The Kaweah Subbasin Mitigation Program requires mitigation be awarded for qualifying drinking water wells following adoption of this Mitigation Plan.
 The Mitigation Program also allows GSAs to elect to include technical assistance funding to be awarded to qualifying non-drinking water wells and/or critical infrastructure.
 The MKGSA Mitigation Plan is adaptive and will be implemented as incremental versions.
-This Plan is the first version and only currently offers mitigation to drinking water wells.
-In June 2025, the MKGSA will offer technical assistance to non-drinking water wells and critical infrastructure to owners of non-drinking water wells impacted by overdraft conditions or subsidence, and critical infrastructure impacted by land subsidence.
-The Plan includes the complete claims process, investigation methodology, evaluation criteria, mitigation options, and funding plan for impacted drinking water wells, non-drinking water wells, and critical infrastructure.
-A description of the unique vulnerabilities of each is detailed in Section 1.5.
+This Plan is the first version and only offers mitigation to drinking water wells.
+The Plan includes the complete claims process, investigation methodology, evaluation criteria, mitigation options, and funding plan for impacted drinking water wells.
+A second version of the Plan to be released in the second quarter of 2025 will include mitigation in the form of technical support to owners of non-drinking water wells impacted by overdraft conditions or subsidence, and critical infrastructure impacted by land subsidence.
+Version 2.0 will include details on the claims process, investigation methodology, mitigation options, and a funding plan to cover mitigation for the additional impacted infrastructure.